mrkatebzadeh/PiCkeR/README.md

 - [Contacts](#contacts)

 ## Description
 This repository contains PiCkeR, a tool for conference program chairs to assign reviewers to papers.
-PiCkeR is initially developed for and used in MICRO 2022 conference.
+PiCkeR was initially developed for and used in MICRO 2022 conference.
 Currently, it does not come with documentation, and you may check the existing comments or directly read the code.
 We may add more docs and examples in the future.

 ## How it works
 This tool sorts reviewers based on their expertise levels for each paper.
-The papers and PCs information must be collected from HoTCRP and be fed to the tool.
+The paper and PC information must be collected from HoTCRP and fed to the tool.
 In addition, it requires the list of topics that are defined in HoTCRP.

-**Note 1:** PiCkeR has been created to be compatible with the HotCRP v3.0b3 and may not be compatible with future version of HotCRP as HotCRP is being updated regularly.
+**Note 1:** PiCkeR has been created to be compatible with the HotCRP v3.0b3 and may not be compatible with the future version of HotCRP as HotCRP is being updated regularly.
-**Note 2:** PiCkeR uses email address registered with HotCRP to uniquelly identify each reviewer.
+**Note 2:** PiCkeR uses email addresses registered with HotCRP to identify each reviewer uniquely.
 **Note 3:** With the current version, papers are assumed to have up to three topics.
-**Note 4:** Each reviewer has a expertise value from -2 (Low) to +2 (High).
+**Note 4:** Each reviewer has an expertise value from -2 (Low) to +2 (High).
 PiCkeR only considers values +1 and +2 in sorting reviewers.

 ## Prerequisites
 * pip